Look Hear Australia is a Private Practice and Allied Health Resource Library which assists children with individual, additional and complex needs.

 There's heaps for you to explore and find on here.
 Start by selecting one of the 6 categories above.
 If you get stuck, contact us and we'll help you out.

 Topic How we choose the websites we feature Why: It is important for us to be transparent about how we are choosing our websites – it’s also important for our community to know how we do this.
-How There are several key things we ask ourselves, they can been seen in chart here: The first…Read More
+How: There are several key things we ask ourselves when we chose a website.
+They can been seen…Read More

 Topic: The reasons behind an online library – Why Look Hear Australia?
 Why did you start LHA?
-I want it to be a long term resource I can use for my therapy, so I don’t have to send stuff to families or create things for families all the time.
+I want it to be a long-term resource that I can use for my therapy, so I don’t have to send stuff to families or create things for families all the time.
 I want to empower families to…Read More

 What is the difference between a meltdown and a tantrum?
 This is a tricky question!
 Every child has tantrums – it is actually an important part of typical development.
-Children with disabilities can sometimes have meltdowns; a meltdown a full “computer shut down and restart”.
-This can happen for lots of reasons that can…Read More
+Children with disabilities can sometimes have meltdowns; a full “computer shut down and restart”.
+This can happen for many reasons that can be sensory-, communication- or…Read More

 TOPIC: Everyone loves Amazon!
 And we do too!
 Why is LHA an Amazon Affiliate?
-We are Amazon Affiliate Marketers, meaning we can link to product directly from Amazon, and if someone buys it we get a percentage of that purchase.
-WHY: Helps us keep out costs down Helps us run the website for free…Read More
+We are Amazon Affiliate Marketers, meaning we can link to a product directly from Amazon, and if someone buys it, we get a percentage of that purchase.
+WHY: Helps us keep our costs down Helps us run the website for free…Read More

 TOPIC: What are some of the most common questions Clinical Psychologists get asked?
 Q: How long will treatment take?
 A: Treatment depends on the age of the child, their presentation and type of therapy they are engaging in.
 Typically therapy would start with 6 sessions, after which there would be a review of the childs’…Read More

-TOPIC: We have been lucky enough to know Laura Simmons from Theratrak since the beta stages of the app.
-She has worked incredibly hard to develop an app focused on easy, user friendly home programs for parents and professionals; and I must say, she has done a Stella job.
-Laura is going to change the…Read More
+TOPIC: Why we love Theratrak!
+We have been lucky enough to know Laura Simmons from Theratrak since the beta stages of the app.
+She has worked incredibly hard to develop an app focused on easy, user friendly home programs for parents and professionals; and I must say, she has done a stella job.
+Laura is…Read More